howtographql/howtographql/content/backend/graphql-python/0-introduction.md

 ### Motivation

-[Python](https://www.python.org) is a general purpose and mature language, used to create solutions from Web APIs to Artificial Intelligence.
+[Python](https://www.python.org) is a general-purpose and mature language, used to create solutions from Web APIs to Artificial Intelligence.
 It has a lovable community, empowering the minorities and making everyone feel welcomed.
 If you are new to the language, you might want to check [Learn Python the Hard Way](https://learnpythonthehardway.org/) – it's really easy!

 One of its most famous libraries is [Django](https://www.djangoproject.com/), *the web framework for perfectionists with deadlines*.
-It allows you to quickly prototype and build full web applications with less code.
+It allows you to quickly prototype and builds full web applications with less code.

 Last but not least, there's [Graphene](http://graphene-python.org/) and [Graphene-Django](http://docs.graphene-python.org/projects/django/en/latest/), exposing a simple and powerful API for creating GraphQL servers.